Sequence of Programs

 Pre-K is a time of rapid growth and development in young children and social interaction plays a significant role.
 In Pre-K there is a great range of opportunities for teaching social interaction skills that influence cognitive development.
 In Pre-K our primary focus is the development of social skills, independent self-help skills, pre-reading and math.
 The students learn essential expressive language and number skills through play and thoughtfully designed lessons that are hands-on.
 Pre-reading skills are encouraged through play and the Land of the Letter People curriculum.
 Also used in Pre-K is Handwriting Without Tears which gives children a tactile way to begin practicing their written language.
 Pre-K is also full of daily theme-related activities that focus on creative arts, social studies, science, technology, and Judaic topics.
 Jewish values are incorporated daily, with the Hebrew language, and include our weekly Shabbat celebration.

-Starboard, Pre-K, Jr-K and Kindergarten children attend exceptional enrichment programs on a weekly basis.
-Enrichment programs include Music and Movement with Ms. Kathlyn, Jewish Music with Mo-Rah Abbie, Hebrew Through Movement with Ms. Reut, Yoga and Fitness Ms. Kathlyn, Library with Ms. Kay, and Shabbat with our clergy.
+Starboard, Pre-K, Jr. K, and Kindergarten children attend exceptional enrichment programs on a weekly basis.
+Enrichment programs include Music and Movement, Jewish Music, Hebrew Through Movement, Yoga and Fitness, Library, and Shabbat with our clergy.